The Science of Color Analysis: How Melanin, Hemoglobin & Carotene Shape Your Best Colors

 For example:

-A cool-toned person with high hemoglobin and low carotene will likely look best in cool blues, pinks, and purples.
+A cool-toned individual with high hemoglobin and low carotene will thrive in cool blues, pinks, and purples.

-A warm-toned person with high carotene and moderate melanin will radiate in golden yellows, rust, and warm earth tones.
+A warm-toned individual with high carotene and moderate melanin will radiate in golden yellows, rust, and warm earth tones.

-A neutral-toned person with balanced hemoglobin and carotene can wear a mix of both cool and warm hues.
+A neutral-toned person who balances hemoglobin and carotene can wear a blend of both cool and warm hues.

 Why This Matters for Color Analysis

-By understanding how your skin’s natural pigments influence your best colors, you can confidently choose clothing, makeup, and hair colors that make you look your absolute best!
+By understanding how your skin’s natural pigments dictate your best colors, you can confidently select clothing, makeup, and hair colors that make you look your absolute best!

 Ready to Discover Your Perfect Colors?

-At Rooted Rituals, we offer personalized color analysis sessions to help you find the perfect hues based on your unique melanin, hemoglobin, and carotene balance.
+At Rooted Rituals, we offer personalized color analysis sessions designed to help you find the ideal hues based on your unique melanin, hemoglobin, and carotene balance.

 Book a color analysis appointment today and unlock the power of color science to elevate your personal style!